Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 Generate new data set

 The data set just created is now supplemented by the SAP order number.
-If an error occurs or the SAP order number is not entered, please check the log file.
+In the event of an error or if the order number is not entered, the log file should be evaluated.

 View SAP order

-With the SAP order number, the correspdonding order can be viewed in SAP with the transaction "VA03".
+With the SAP order number, the corresponding order can be displayed in SAP with transaction "VA03".

 Check completeness